-In 2019, chatbots are going to be cheaper, more capable, and most importantly more accepted by the general population.
+In upcoming years, chatbots are going to be cheaper, more capable, and most importantly more accepted by the general population.
 If you want to avoid getting left behind here, the time for including them in your website strategies is now.

 Closing thoughts on website strategies

 Unfortunately, I can’t give a one-size-fits-all recommendation for how and when to use these website strategies, or how to balance them.
 Different brands and different audiences will require different combinations — and it’s on you to figure out what those combinations are.